nmartin198/wres_risk_analysis/README.md

 # wres_risk_analysis

-This repository provides a collection of Python modules and Jupyter Notebooks for implementing a "Watershed-Scale, Probabilistic Risk Assessment of Water Resources Impacts" for a specific study site in west-central Texas.
+This repository provides a collection of Python modules and Jupyter Notebooks for implementing a ["Watershed-Scale, Probabilistic Risk Assessment of Water Resources Impacts from Climate Change"](https://doi.org/10.3390/w13010040) for a specific study site in west-central Texas.

 ## About the Project